 - Ensure policies respond to any form of inappropriate or discriminatory behaviour for all staff and services users.

-- Provide means such as culturally competent leadership training to ensure all managers and mentors feel equipped to provide compassionate support to international staff with their unique personal and professional learning needs.
+- Provide means such as culturally competent leadership training to ensure all managers and mentors feel equipped to compassionately support international staff with their unique personal and professional learning needs.

-- Implement ways to find out an individual’s motivation for coming to work in the UK and why they have chosen to work in the NHS.
-Support them with their personal and professional development.
+- Implement ways to find out individual staff’s motivation for migration and why they have chosen to work in the NHS.
+Support them to actualise this to improve job satisfaction and fulfilment.

-- Create and support communities and cultural networks, as they are fundamental to supporting international staff to stay and thrive both inside and outside of work.
+- The power of communities and cultural networks are fundamental to successful migration, and therefore the personal and professional lives of our international colleagues both inside and outside of work.

-- Provide support with local language idiosyncrasies to help promote a sense of belonging.
+- Provide support with local language idiosyncrasies promotes a sense of belonging.

-- Prioritise career progression, such as recruiting into relevant specialisms, include it in career discussions and as part of appraisal reviews.
+- Career progression, such as recruiting into relevant specialisms, should be prioritised and included in career discussions and as part of appraisal reviews.

 - Download this chapter